Andyalevy/ACCBD2/README.md

 ```
 First time will import the dataset.

-May take long, depending on your hardware.
+This may take a long time depending on your hardware.
 Be patient.